-If you’re in year 11 or 12 and want to become a teacher, some Higher Education Institutions (often referred to as universities) offer programs that allow you to start studying subjects toward your teaching degree before you graduate high school.
+If you’re in Year 10, 11 or 12 and want to become a teacher, some Higher Education Institutions (often referred to as universities) offer programs that allow you to start studying courses toward your teaching degree before you graduate high school.

-If you have been accepted into one of these programs, we can provide additional financial and peer support to get you started in your teaching career with our Future Teachers Bursary.
+If you have been accepted into one of these programs, we can provide additional financial support to get you started in your teaching career with our Future Teachers Bursary.

 Why you should apply

-You can finish your teaching degree faster as you will have completed some of the required tertiary subjects while you’re still at school.
+You can finish your teaching degree faster, as you will have completed some of the required tertiary courses while you’re still at school.

-You will also receive up to $200 to help cover study costs related to your program.
-This may include text books, stationery, photocopying, and campus visits.
+The Future Teachers Bursary will provide you with up to $200 to help cover study costs related to your program.
+This may include text books, stationery, photocopying and campus visits.

 Who the bursary is for

 To apply you must: